-Pupil Premium & PE Funding Information
+Pupil Premium & Sport Premium Funding Information

 The Pupil Premium is additional funding given to publicly funded schools in England to raise the attainment of disadvantaged pupils and to diminish the gap between them and their peers.
 This funding is allocated to children who: